PlantVillage/Classroom/computer_vision/object_detection/object_detection/g3doc/creating_tf_records.md

 ```
 * Be sure to replace `ClassLabel_1`, `ClassLabel_2`, and `ClassLabel_3` with the correct label names.
 You can find the label names within the xml files.
 There are 3 differrent labels corresponding to the 3 classes we will be using.
 You can assign any id (1-3) to any label name.

-## Create trainval file
+## Create the Trainval File

-When creating TFRecords, we need to specify the files that are to be added to the TFRecrod.
-In order to keep track of the contents of each version of TFrecrod, we need to specify the crop and version in the filename that the trainval refers to.
+Before creating the TFRecords, we need to specify the list of files that need to be added to the TFRecord.
+This list is called the trainval list and is stored in the trainval txt file.
+In order to keep track of the crop and version of each TFrecord we create, we need to specify the crop and version in the trainval filename that was used to create the TFRecord.

 In this assignment, you will be creating a trainval for cassava and it will be version 1.
 Therefore, create a text file called `trainval_cassava_1.txt`.
 Within the file, list all of the filenames (without extensions) that you would like to be included in the TFRecord.
 Your trainval file should look similar to this:
 ``` bash
 CassavaBSD_1
 CassavaBSD_2